cilamkotivineeth/User-Management-App-Using-React/README.md

 1. UserList Component
 The UserList component is responsible for displaying the list of users in a table format.
 It includes actions to delete and edit users.
 Queries Used in UserList.js:
-Fetching User Data: The user data is fetched using the componentDidMount lifecycle method, which makes an API request.
+Fetching User Data: The user data is fetched using the componentDidMount lifecycle method, which makes an API request https://jsonplaceholder.typicode.com/users.
 Pagination: The handleScroll function listens for scroll events, and when the user reaches the bottom of the page, more users are fetched based on the current page.